William Contreras Preview, Player Props: Brewers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 4.00 team ERA that ranks 10th among all MLB pitching staffs.
+- The Rangers have the 11th-ranked team ERA across all MLB pitching staffs (4.01).

-- The Rangers surrender the seventh-fewest home runs in baseball (135 total, 1.1 per game).
+- Rangers pitchers combine to surrender the eighth-fewest home runs in baseball (137 total, 1.1 per game).

-- Dunning tries for his 10th victory when he gets the start for the Rangers, his 19th of the season.
-He is 9-4 with a 3.17 ERA and 97 strikeouts in 127 2/3 innings pitched.

-- In his most recent time out on Sunday against the San Francisco Giants, the righty tossed seven innings, allowing one earned run while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.